 Generally, you’ll start your selection process by choosing exterior color selections.
 Some of these choices can include HardiePlank color selection, brick/stone color, and shutter and trim choices.
 This will be the point where you’ll really start to envision your home and what it will be like to pull into your driveway after a long day at work or at soccer practice with the kids.

 Next, you’ll begin to choose your interior design options.
 This can be an extensive – and exciting – process!
 Do you want brushed nickel faucets or oil-rubbed bronze?
 How about hardwoods, carpeting, or luxury vinyl plank for your flooring?
 What about light fixtures?
 What color granite and which of our gorgeous cabinets will look best in your home and fit your design preferences?
 How about a trim package?
 Coffered ceilings in the dining room?
 This stage of the process is truly what sets our homes apart from some other inventory builders who don’t offer nearly as many of the design choices that we do at Eastwood Homes.
-You’ll have enough choices at this stage in the process to make your home feel like a custom build, and to turn it into your dream home.
+You’ll have enough choices at this stage in the process to make your home feel like a custom-built home, and to turn it into your dream home.

 After picking out selections for the outside and inside of the home, our buyers will then move behind the walls for some high-tech design.
 They will meet with our low-voltage experts to discuss wiring throughout the home for phone, cable, surround sound, and data.